 NREL's vision is to develop technology for biorefineries that will convert biomass into a range of valuable fuels, chemicals, materials, and products—much like oil refineries and petrochemical plants do.

 NREL performs research to develop and advance technologies for the following biomass energy applications:

 - Biofuels — Converting biomass into liquid fuels for transportation

 - Biopower — Burning biomass directly, or converting it into gaseous or liquid fuels that burn more efficiently, to generate electricity

 - Bioproducts — Converting biomass into chemicals for making plastics and other products that typically are made from petroleum.

-For more information about biomass technologies, visit the following resources:
+For more information, visit NREL's Bioenergy Research site or the following resources: